 Who is this man they call Jesus?
 Is he the Christ?
 This question had always preoccupied the Jews of Jesus’ time.
 They heard him speak of himself as equal to God—an abomination in their religion.
 How would the testimony of Jesus be supported by sources other than himself?
 They wanted witnesses.
+They wanted evidence.

-But then, we hear alternate arguments from people who neither believe in Jesus as Christ nor as God.
-We tend to get confused when they say something like: "Jesus isn’t God.
+But then, we hear other arguments from people who neither believe in Jesus as Christ nor as God.
+We tend to get confused when they say something like: "Jesus isn't God.
 He is simply like any other religious founder.
-You Christians don't know what you are talking about.”
+You Christians don't know what you are talking about."

 In the Old Testament, at least two witnesses were required (cf. Deut 17:6; 19:15).
 Jesus had to justify he is one with his Father by some evidence other than himself.

-Praying that your life will be a living witness of grace-inspiring testimonies about the saving work of Christ.
+I am praying that your life will be a living witness of grace-inspiring testimonies about the saving work of Christ.
 Amen.